lachlanmacphee/portfolio/src/pages/blog/006-erpnext-items.md

 Let's go through the available fields to understand what they mean:

 - **Item Code**: This is a unique identifier for the item.
 It can be a SKU, barcode, or any other code that makes sense for your business.
 Ideally, you should develop a naming standard for your items to make them easier to find and manage.
-Refer to the [ERPNext Item Codification documentation](https://docs.frappe.io/erpnext/user/manual/en/item-codification) for some handy tips.
+Refer to [this](https://docs.frappe.io/erpnext/user/manual/en/item-codification) for some handy tips.
 - **Item Group**: This is a category that helps you organise your items.
 By default, ERPNext comes with some pre-defined item groups such as `Products`, `Consumables`, and `Services` which should fit most use cases.
 You can create your own item groups if needed.
 - **Default Unit of Measure**: This is the unit in which the item is measured.
 Common units include `Nos` (numbers), `Kg` (kilograms), `Litre` (litres), etc. For our LED TV, we'll use `Nos`, since we sell them by the unit.
 Note that the spelling of the unit can sometimes switch between American and British English (e.g. there is `Litre` but also `Meter`).
-- **Maintain Stock**: Tick this box if you want ERPNext to track the stock levels of this item.
+- **Maintain Stock**: Tick this box if you want ERPNext to track the stock levels of this item and create stock ledger entries for each transaction.
 For physical products, you should tick this box.
-For services, you can leave it unticked.
+For services, you would very likely untick it.
 - **Is Fixed Asset**: Tick this box if the item is a fixed asset, such as machinery or equipment that your business uses.
 For items you sell to customers, leave this box unticked.

 Here's an example of how to fill out the form for a new item, in this case, a 50-inch OLED TV that our mock consumer electronics business sells: